tudurom/bsc-thesis/main.typ

     risk of interference coming from self-replicating compiler attacks.
-In this work, I take the Go compiler as an example and show that a self-replicating compiler attack is possible even when using a fully deterministic and reproducible compiler, for which we can independently verify that the compiler binary matches its source code.
+In this work, I take the Go compiler as an example and show that a self-replicating compiler attack is possible even when using a fully deterministic and reproducible compiler,
+    // for which we can independently verify that the
+    // compiler binary matches its source code. that can be verified to yield the same results in independent compilations.
     I also show that the attack is trivial to detect using a second compiler, and that the attack can still be easy to detect when the attacked compiler is the only one available.
   ]